dlang/dub-docs/docs/dub-reference/package_settings.md

     Type: `T[]`

+!!! see-also "See also"

+    * see [configurations](./configurations.md) for usage and behavior

 ## `buildTypes`

 === "dub.sdl"

-    Defines an additional custom build type or overrides one of the default ones (chosen on the command line using --build=...) - see the [build types page](../dub-reference/buildtypes.md) for an example
+    Defines an additional custom build type or overrides one of the default ones (chosen on the command line using --build=...)

     ```sdl
     ...